SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and Dereverberation: Experiments

 \subsubsection{Contribution of Sub-networks}

 Table~\ref{table_sms_wsj_plus} shows the enhancement performance, the number of parameters and the number of floating point operations (FLOPs) \footnote{FLOPs in Giga per second (G/s) is measured with four-second long utterance and then divided by four, as we normally process four-second long signals in this work.
-We use the tool provided in https://github.com/pytorch/torcheval for FLOPs computation.} of SpatialNet-small and its variants by removing or replacing each sub-network of it.
+We use the official tool provided by PyTorch (torch.utils.flop\_counter.FlopCounterMode on meta device) for FLOPs computation. } of SpatialNet-small and its variants by removing or replacing each sub-network of it.
 It can be seen that every sub-networks noticeably contribute to the enhancement performance.
-The narrow-band modules, i.e. MHSA and T-ConvFFN, have 0.3 M and 0.6 M parameters, and 5.5 G/s and 5.0 G/s FLOPs, respectively.
-By contrast, the two cross-band modules, i.e. frequency-convolutional modules and full-band linear module, have 0.1 M and 0.15 M parameters, and 0.7 G/s and 0.1 G/s FLOPs, respectively.
-Correspondingly, the narrow-band block plays a more fundamental role, and contributes more than the cross-band block.
+The narrow-band modules, i.e. MHSA and T-ConvFFN, have 0.3 M and 0.6 M parameters, and 11.0 G/s and 10.1 G/s FLOPs, respectively.
+By contrast, the two cross-band modules, i.e. frequency-convolutional modules and full-band linear module, have 0.1 M and 0.15 M parameters, and 1.5 G/s and 0.3 G/s FLOPs, respectively.
+Correspondingly, \addnote[design]{1}{in our designed SpatialNet, the narrow-band block plays a more fundamental role, and contributes more than the cross-band block.}